Perhaps you used to pride yourself on your long, strong talons or maybe never thought about your nails at all.

 Swap regular tea and coffee for caffeine-free or fruit versions, and if you’re not keen on water buy some sugar-free squash to mix in.

-When you do go to the loo, your pee should be almost free of colour and not smell strong.
+When you do go to the loo, your pee should be almost free of colour and not smell strongly.
 The opposite is a sure sign you’ve not got enough of the good stuff in your system.

 AVOID ACETONE POLISH REMOVER

 Although acetone nail polish removers are really great at whipping off varnish quickly, they also take a load of moisture with them.
-Try an acetone-free, gentle remover like this one from Superdrug.

 Don’t decide to pick it off instead, however tempting it is.
 Chipping off your polish, especially gel varieties, can bring the top layer of your nail off with it, making them more weak and brittle.